SepidehHayati/MySQL-Tutorials/README.md

 - **MySQL** or a similar SQL database installed on your machine.
 - A basic understanding of SQL commands and how to execute them within a database management tool, like **MySQL Workbench**.

-## Goals

-The goal of this repository is to:
-- Help beginners build a strong foundation in MySQL.
-- Guide intermediate users through complex concepts such as joins, unions, and window functions.
-- Challenge advanced users with techniques like CTEs, temporary tables, stored procedures, and triggers.

-This repository was created as a way for me to review and strengthen my own understanding of MySQL, and I hope others find it useful as well.
 Feel free to modify the queries or create your own as you progress through each level!